 University Hall is a 5-story, concrete and steel construction facility monitored by a supervised Simplex 4100U Addressable fire alarm system.
 University Hall does not have a fire sprinkler system, or standpipe system.
 The fire alarm system is continuously monitored and supervised by the University Police Department Dispatch Office.
 No cooking is allowed in the occupant rooms, but there is a facility kitchen/lounge that has a stove top range for occupant use.
 Multipurpose ABC dry chemical fire extinguishers (31) are installed on each floor as well as throughout the common areas and mechanical spaces in the facility.
 This facility does not have a generator back-up system.
 The facility has emergency lights and exit signs to illuminate the means of egress.
 Elevators and air handling units are also integrated with the fire alarm system.
 The fire alarm system is tested semi-annually; once by the Facilities Management staff and once by a licensed contractor.
-The fire extinguishers, emergency and exit lights are inspected monthly by a licensed contractor.
 All fire extinguishers have the required Annual, 6-year and Hydrostat testing performed by a licensed contractor.
 The facility has a total of 450 smoke detectors, 6 heat sensors, and 16 pull stations.